exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ### Understanding Bucket Contents

-One thing you need to know about buckets objects inside a bucket are not stored in a hierarchical directory structure.
+One thing you need to know about buckets objects inside a bucket is that they are not stored in a hierarchical directory structure.
 Instead they are flat files that can have slashes in their names so that it looks like a directory structure at first glance.

 Since this internal detail deviates from what users are used to see, the bucket access methods implemented in this project simulate a regular structure.